cwl23cwl/write-on-app/docs/CANVAS ARCHITECTURE.md

 ## Phase 10 — Build & Packaging

-- Keep Excalidraw fork isolated in `vendor/`.
+- Keep legacy canvas fork isolated in `vendor/`.
 - Provide a thin adapter (`CanvasMount`) so the engine can be swapped later.
 - Type-safe public API for consumers.